shawnyama/CSCI2020u-Assignment/README.md

 javac Question3.java
 java Question3
 ```
-To see how the points are initialized to random locations on the circle run the last command a few times and observe the different placements
+To see how the points are initialized to random locations on the circle run the last command a few times and observe the different placements.
+Dragging the points around with your mouse will allow you to visualize the changing angles between lines that connect the three points.

 #### Question 4 - Histogram